RLBot/gui-installer/README.md

 1. [Download bat2exe](https://bat2exe.net/)
 2. Use bat2exe to convert the 3 files in [`RLBotGUIX main exe`](https://github.com/VirxEC/RLBotGUIX-installer/tree/master/RLBotGUIX%20main%20exe) to `RLBotGUIX main exe\bin\RLBotGUIX.exe`
 3. Download [Python 3.7.9's x86-64 executable installer](https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe) and save it to `RLBotGUIX Installer\python-3.7.9-amd64.exe`.
 You can also get it from the list of all of the [Python downloads for Windows](https://www.python.org/downloads/windows/).
-4. Make sure you have Visual Studio 2019, as well as the Microsoft Visual Studio Installer Projects extension.
+4. Make sure you have Visual Studio 2019+, as well as the Microsoft Visual Studio Installer Projects extension.
-5. Open project in Visual Studio 2019
+5. Open project in Visual Studio 2019+
 6. In the Solution Explorer, left-click `RLBotGUIX Installer`
-7. If you're updating the installer, you need to now generate a new installer version (Click on `RLBotGUIX Installer` in the `Solution Explorer`, then in `Properties` click on `UpgradeCode` and click `New Code` then `Ok`)
+7. If you're updating the installer, you need to now generate a new installer version (Click on `RLBotGUIX Installer` in the `Solution Explorer`, then in `Properties` click on `Version` and increment the number.
+Then click `Yes` to the following prompt to update the `ProductCode`)
 8. In the Solution Explorer, right-click `RLBotGUIX Installer` and select `Build`
 9. Once it builds, the msi file will be in `RLBotGUIX Installer\Debug` - it's name will be `RLBotGUIX Installer.msi`